HermanKoii/koii-dumper-reveal/README_Prometheus.md

    ```

 3. Configure the environment:
-   Create a `.env` file in the project root with the following variables:
+   Create a `.env` file in the project root with the following configurations:
    ```
    KOII_RPC_ENDPOINT=https://mainnet.koii.network
-   LARGE_TRANSFER_THRESHOLD=10000  # Example threshold in KOII tokens
+   TRANSACTION_THRESHOLD=10000  # Example large transaction threshold
    ```

 ### Development Mode